Why You Need A Heat Pump In South Florida

 Heat pumps are also better for your wallet.
 As mentioned, heat pumps move heat from one place to another, rather than generating cool air or manually cooling hot air.
 Unlike typical HVAC units, heat pumps only require small amounts of energy to cool your home.
 Roughly 75% of the energy required for a heat pump to work comes from hot air, with only 25% coming from electrical power.
 This has a significant impact on overall electricity consumption, which in turn will decrease the amount of money you have to spend on utilities every month as well as your carbon footprint.

 However, if you want to invest in a heat pump it will likely cost you more than an AC will upfront.
 In the short run, an AC is often cheaper, but in the long run a heat pump is both environmentally and economically friendly.
-Because heat pumps are large investments, it is important to have an accredited Art Plumbing, AC & Electric technician come and properly install the device to ensure that you get the most out of your new heat pump.
+Because heat pumps are large investments, it is important to have an accredited Art Plumbing, Air Conditioning & Electric technician come and properly install the device to ensure that you get the most out of your new heat pump.

 Heat pumps are also better at dehumidifying air than normal AC systems, further decreasing the amount of energy required to cool your home during the hot Floridian year.

-Although there are many different reasons as to why you should consider investing in a heat pump for your home, at Art Plumbing, AC & Electric we encourage all of our customers to get a professional opinion before making any big home temperature control decisions.
+Although there are many different reasons as to why you should consider investing in a heat pump for your home, at Art Plumbing, Air Conditioning & Electric we encourage all of our customers to get a professional opinion before making any big home temperature control decisions.
 Heat pumps are not necessarily the best option for every home, and are not always compatible with older houses.
 For any AC related queries, contact us at 1-800-475-1504.